bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 79°
-- few clouds
+- clear sky
-- 45% humidity
+- 69% humidity
-- 12 mph wind
+- 0 mph wind
 - 0.34 inches of precipitation in the past 24 hours

 ## Temperature History